sking115422/DS2_P1/README.md

 The project organized into 4 main folders: raw_data, cleaned_data, python, and scala.
 The raw_data folder is filled with the original datasets as they came from the original sources.
 The cleaned_data folder is filled with a formatted and cleaned version of the origional data.
 The python folder holds all of the Python code, and in that folder there should be a README_py.md file that outlines how to run all Python code.
 Finally, the scala folder holds all of the Scala code and ScalaTion packages, and in that folder there should be a README_scala.md with more specific instructions on how to run the Scala code.

-Under the main directory DS2_P1 there is also a results.xlsx and a results_summary.doc.
+Under the main directory DS2_P1 there is also a results.xlsx, results_summary.doc, and a results_summary.pdf.
 These files outline the results from each of the models on each data set and then summarize them in a meaningful way.

 ## Dataset Links